ckisi/prof-portfolio/README.md

 ## Usage

 The navigation bar at the top leads you to each section depending on what you click.
-Clicking on the pictures of my work will lead you to the respective work.
+Clicking on the pictures of my work will lead you to their respective work.

 ## Technologies